-Bill Allen | August 2, 2017 | Medical Malpractice
+Bill Allen | August 2, 2017 | Medical Malpractice Near Gainesville Florida

 We trust our doctors with our lives.
 When we feel pain or uncertainty about our overall well-being, we visit a doctor to find out what’s wrong.
 But what if that doctor tells us the wrong thing and it leads us down a path to even more health problems?
 Can you hold that doctor liable for your misdiagnosis?

-There is no law that holds doctors responsible for any errors in diagnosis or treatment, but there is a way to hold them liable.
-In order to do so, you must be able to prove three main things.
+There is no law that holds doctors or medical care providers responsible for any errors in diagnosis or treatment, but there is a way to hold them liable.
+In order to do so, you must be able to prove three main things:

-- If the doctor was negligent
+- The doctor was negligent

 A wrong diagnosis alone isn’t a case for negligence.
 Human error occurs often, and we can’t hold our doctors accountable for every wrongdoing that occurs under their care.
 But, if we can prove that a doctor did not act the way they were supposed to, acted carelessly, or didn’t provide necessary information or proper treatment, there is a chance they can be held liable.

-If the misdiagnosis caused harm
+- The misdiagnosis caused harm

 Even if you can prove the above, if a misdiagnosis did not cause any harm, you most likely won’t have a case.
 Harm can be in the form of a more intense surgical procedure that would not have been needed had the doctor diagnosed the patient correctly, or in the form of anxiety or expenses that came about due to a wrong diagnosis.

-- If there was a doctor-patient relationship
+- There was a doctor-patient relationship